jmfriedt/max2771_fx2lp/README.md

 is used to feed both chips with the signal coming from a single multiband antenna
 * CRPA (Controlled Radiation Pattern Antenna) if each chip is fed from a different antenna for spatial diversity
+* applicable to any L-band communication systems sampled with 2-3 bit ADC (verified with Iridium)

 <img src="HW/IMG_20240629_113625_461small.jpg">